Batchelors: History

-Ella Hudson Gasking (1891–1966) often known as Mrs. E. H. Gasking, took over the family business of Batchelor's Peas, opening a new factory at Wadsley Bridge Sheffield in 1937 costing £100,000 to build.
+Ella Hudson Gasking (1891–1966) often known as Mrs E. H. Gasking, took over the family business of Batchelor's Foods, opening a new factory at Wadsley Bridge, Sheffield in 1937 costing £100,000 to build.
 It was the largest canning plant in Britain, covering 12 acres including playing fields & speaker radios for staff.
-In 1943 Mrs Gasking was awarded OBE in recognition of her contribution to war effort & grocery industry.
+In 1943 Gasking was awarded an OBE in recognition of her contribution to the war effort and the grocery industry.

-Due to staff difficulties and rationing in the war, the company was bought by James Van den Bergh of Unilever in 1943, where it became part of Van den Bergh Foods (later based in Crawley).
-In 1948, Ella Gasking retired and her younger brother Maurice Batchelor took over.
+Due to staff difficulties and rationing in the war, the company was bought by James Van den Bergh of Unilever in 1943, where it became part of Van den Bergh Foods, later based in Crawley.
+In 1948, Gasking retired and her younger brother Maurice Batchelor took over.
 The company took over Poulton and Noel, another soup company.
 In 1949, the first dried soup, chicken noodle flavour, was sold.
 In 1972, Cup-a-Soup was launched.

+In 1961, Batchelors launched "Vesta" instant dried curry, a product that enabled people to make a quick curry at home.
+It became well-known, even aspirational.
+The product was heavily advertised through to the 1980s as a tasty full meal that could be ready in 20 minutes.
+The resulting curry was later described in The Guardian as "suspiciously shiny brown goo".
+In 1982, the humorous novelist Sue Townsend made her schoolboy character Adrian Mole eat the product, only to be mocked for it by an Indian neighbour.

 In January 2001, Unilever took over Bestfoods.
 To be allowed to take over the American company, Unilever had to sell off some brands for monopoly regulation.
 It sold off Batchelors and Oxo to the UK subsidiary of the Campbell Soup Company.

-Unilever retained ownership of the Cup-a-Soup brand in America and Australia, rebranding them under Lipton and Continental respectively.
+Unilever retained ownership of the Cup-a-Soup brand in America and Australia, rebranding it under Lipton and Continental respectively.

 In 2006, Campbell's soup withdrew from the UK market, and sold its assets, including Batchelors, to Premier Foods.
 The Campbell's name was licensed to Premier Foods until 2008, following which Campbell's Soup was rebranded as Batchelors.

 In 2008, Batchelors was rebranded with a new logo.